 - What type of governance review does the board want and what is the scope of the project under consideration?

-- Eg., audit of current practices, analysis of current board effectiveness, review of committee practices and effectiveness; director self-evaluation; director peer review; evaluation of chair, lead director, committee chairs; evaluation of the board’s relationship with the CEO; implementation of recommendations; focus on particular substantive areas; help with a known problem such as disaffected directors or confusion over the board’s role; education of the board on governance trends
+- Some examples include: audit of current practices, analysis of current board effectiveness, review of committee practices and effectiveness; director self-evaluation; director peer review; evaluation of chair, lead director, committee chairs; evaluation of the board’s relationship with the CEO; implementation of recommendations; focus on particular substantive areas; help with a known problem such as disaffected directors or confusion over the board’s role; education of the board on governance trends

-- Is the scope of the work desired a good fit with the experience and expertise of the consultant or firm?
+- Is the scope of the work a good fit with the experience and expertise of the consultant or firm?

 - What is the experience of firm or consultant with different types of boards?